volcengine/verl/docs/perf/perf_tuning.rst

 Enable remove padding (sequence packing)
 -----------------------------------------

-Currently, for llama, mistral, gemma and qwen based models, users can enable `use_remove_padding=True` to utilize the sequence packing implementation provided by transformers library.
+Currently, for llama, mistral, gemma1 and qwen based models, users can enable `use_remove_padding=True` to utilize the sequence packing implementation provided by transformers library.

 For other models, transformers library may also support it but we haven't tested it yet.